Understanding how to execute 301 redirects is a fundamental SEO skill.

 Make sure you read until the end because I will show you two of my favorite 301 redirect tactics (that produce tremendous results).

 What are 301 Redirects?

 A 301 redirect is a status code that signals to search engines that a permanent redirect is now in place.

-Search engines like Google will see the 301 status code and will remove the old URLs or domain from the index.
+Search engines like Google will see the 301 status code and remove the old URLs or domains from the index.
 As a result, search engines will recognize the new domain or new URL as the permanent new location.

 Now the question is:

 Do 301 Redirects Affect Your Google Rankings?

 The short answer is yes.